DATA-606-SPRING-2022/CAmaduzzi_DATA606/Interim_data/README.md

+# This Folder contains the initial stages of the project - it contains only partial information and incomplete information

 # Interim data files

-I am currently still working on the data cleansing.

 I have focused initially on identifying the core Higher Education Institutions that
 1) are degree offering institutions